NeelContractor/solanax/README.md

-# 🧬 Solanax — A Social Media Platform on Solana
+# 🧬 SolanaX — A Social Media Platform on Solana

-Solanax is a decentralized social media platform built on the [Solana](https://solana.com) blockchain.
+Solanax is a decentralized social media platform built on the Solana blockchain.
 It enables users to interact—like, post, comment—without signing a transaction every single time.

 ## 🌟 Features